 Pre-paid direct cremations are the cheapest prepaid funeral plans around.
-They're much more affordable than the average funeral in the UK (around £4,000) and are less than half the price of standard cremations or burials.
+They're much more affordable than a traditional funeral in the UK and less than half the price of standard cremations or burials.

-This is largely because there is no ceremony, which is one of the most expensive aspects of any funeral.
-Direct cremations remove the ceremony itself, whether religious or humanist, the cost of funeral cars and the cost of seeing the body at the funeral director’s Chapel of Rest or humanist equivalent.
+This is primarily because there is no memorial service, which is one of the most expensive aspects of any funeral.
+Direct cremations remove the ceremony itself, whether religious or humanist, the cost of funeral cars, the hearse and the cost of seeing the body at the funeral director's Chapel of Rest or humanist equivalent.

 According to SunLife’s Cost Of Dying Report:

 |Type of funeral||2020||2021||Change|

 As we can see, direct cremations tend to cost around £1,600.